AI for Enterprise. Definition, Use Cases, and Benefits

 Developing business applications

 AI enterprise systems enable organizations to create applications simply by describing goals and functionalities in natural language.
-Powered by gen AI and LLMs, these systems translate business requirements into functional workflows, application logic, automation scripts, and user interfaces.
+Powered by generative AI solutions and machine learning models, these systems translate business requirements into functional workflows, application logic, automation scripts, and user interfaces.

 • chatbots for customer support